-In adjusting comparables, the standard balance sheet adjustments identified in Treas.
-Reg. § 1.482-1(d) and § 1.482-5(c), including adjustments to payables, receivables, and inventory, were made in the majority of cases.
-Where appropriate, accounting adjustments were made to convert from LIFO to FIFO inventory accounting, and a small number of cases also involved the accounting reclassification of expenses, e.g., from COGS to operating expenses.
+In making comparability adjustments, the standard balance sheet adjustments identified in Treas.
+Reg. § 1.482-1(d) and § 1.482-5(c), including adjustments for differing amounts of payables, receivables, and inventory, were made in the majority of cases.
+Where appropriate, adjustments for different accounting practices were made to convert from LIFO to FIFO inventory accounting, and a small number of cases also involved the accounting reclassification of expenses, e.g., from COGS to operating expenses.